ultral/ultral.github.io/it/ansible-testing-en.md

 #### How to test Ansible?

-*Before the other part oth the story let me share my attempts to ansible before that project.
-It is important becasue I want to share the context.*
+*Before the other part of the story let me share my attempts to Ansible before that project.
+It is important because I want to share the context.*

 ##### Day № -997: SDS provision

 ![Ansible refactoring](assets/at_ostest.png?raw=true "Ansible refactoring")

-It was couple of projects before.
-We were developping SDS (Software Defined Storage).
+It was a couple of projects before.
+We were developing SDS (Software Defined Storage).
 That was software and hardware appliance.
 The appliance consisted of custom OS distributive, upscale servers, a lot of business logic.
-As part of SDS we had bunch of processes i.e. how to provision the SDS installation.
+As part of SDS, we had a bunch of processes i.e. how to provision the SDS installation.
 For provisioning we used Ansible.
 To make a short story long: we had reverted IaC testing pyramid.
-We had e2e test and they lasted 60-90 minutes.
+We had an e2e test and they lasted 60-90 minutes.
 It was too slow.
-The main idea was to create the installation & emulate an user activity(i.e. mount iSCSI & write something).
-We created the IaC testing sollution.
+The main idea was to create the installation & emulate a user activity(i.e. mount iSCSI & write something).
+We created the IaC testing solution.

 *You can read a bit more:* [How to test your own OS distribution](how-to-test-custom-os-distr-en.md).